 Nurture Your Baby’s Spinal Development

 Did you know a newborn baby’s brain grows about three times it’s size in the first year?
 And an infants spine will double in size in their first 2 years.
 This is the structure that provides protection to your nervous system.
-Since the brain, spinal cord, and spinal nerves are responsible for your baby’s digestion, elimination, and respiratory, system it’s important these structures develop properly to promote your baby’s best health and functioning.
+Since the brain, spinal cord, and spinal nerves are responsible for your baby’s digestion, elimination, and respiratory system it’s important these structures develop properly to promote your baby’s best health and functioning.
+The nerve system of the body is responsible for your child’s motor and brain development, and whether they meet their milestones at the appropriate time.
+Interference in the nerve system called subluxations impact overall health and functioning.

 - Infants are born with only one C-shape curvature in their spine.